-Graham Elliot, a self-described “navy brat”, has traveled the world and all fifty states, sparking an intense interest in food which led him to attend Johnson & Wales University.
+Graham Elliot, a self-described “navy brat,” has traveled the world and all 50 states, sparking an intense interest in food which led him to attend Johnson & Wales University.

-In 2004 Elliot was named on of Food & Wine Magazine’s “Best New Chefs” and at age 27, went on to become the youngest chef in the United States to receive four stars from a major publication (Chicago Tribune, Chicago Sun Times).
-His creative fine dining work at Avenues at the Peninsula Hotel and also earned him three James Beard nominations.
+In 2004 Elliot was named one of Food & Wine Magazine’s “Best New Chefs” and at age 27, went on to become the youngest chef in the United States to receive four stars from a major publication (Chicago Tribune, Chicago Sun Times).
+His creative fine dining work at Avenues at the Peninsula Hotel also earned him three James Beard Award nominations.

 In May 2008, he opened his eponymous restaurant, which went on to be awarded two Michelin stars, one of only fifteen in the country.
 The same year, Elliot earned a spot on Crain’s Chicago Business List of “40 Under Forty”, putting him in an elite club that included luminaries such as Oprah Winfrey and President Barack Obama for whom Elliot had the privilege of cooking on the President’s 48th birthday.